Sahil-khan001/Blinkit-Landing-Page/README.md

 This project was created for learning and practice:

-- Understanding how real websites structure layouts
+- Understanding how real websites structure layouts looks like
 - Improving HTML & CSS skills
 - Practicing responsive design
 - Cloning modern UI for portfolio development